Discover the natural world of birds and native wildlife with these exciting outreach programs from the Houston Audubon Society.

 This program highlights amazing creatures that all "hatch" from eggs.
 Meet live animals and discover why all eggs are not the same.
 Stories and movement get the audience members involved.
 This is a fun program for our youngest audiences.

 From the highest of canopies to the dark forest floor, rain forests are teaming with life.
 Meet live birds and other animals that call the South American rain forest home.
 Learn about the amazing creatures that share this vanishing habitat and how our Texas birds rely on this special place for their winter home.

 WILD About RAPTORS

 Soar, stoop, and steer your way into this exciting program about birds of prey.
-WILD about Raptors focuses on the diurnal birds of prey such as falcons, hawks and eagles.
+WILD about Raptors focuses on the birds of prey such as falcons, hawks, eagles and owls.
 Live raptors bring this program to life!

 Marvels of Migration

 Have wings, will travel?
 Why do birds migrate?
 How do they know when to leave?
 How do they know where to go?
 We will explore all the mysteries and misconceptions about migration and meet live migratory birds!
 Learn geography the avian way and come to realize how connected we are to people and cultures across the Western Hemisphere.

 Step back in time and discover the life and adventures of John James Audubon.
 A PowerPoint show will take you through his fascinating life and adventures, and live birds along with readings from his journals will bring the natural world of the 1800’s to life.
 Suitable for upper elementary through high school and adult groups.